Dennelle/mern-blog/README.md

 **Note: The Tech Den is currently a work in progress.**

-Welcome to The Tech Den, a dynamic blog that aims to showcase emerging technologies across diverse industries and sectors.
-The name "Tech Den" is a playful fusion of "Technology" and "Dennelle," embodying our commitment to bringing the latest tech trends right to your screen.
+Welcome to The Tech Den, a dynamic minimalistic blog that aims to showcase emerging technologies across diverse industries and sectors.
+The name "Tech Den" is a playful fusion of "Technology" and "Dennelle," embodying my commitment to bringing the latest tech trends right to your screen.

 ## Technology Stack